2025 Cambodian–Thai border crisis: 1–5 August

-Continued escalation and accusations
+6–27 August

 On 6 August 2025, Acting Prime Minister Phumtham stated to Thai media that he intended to pursue legal action to seek war reparations from Cambodia, though not through the International Criminal Court (ICC).
 In response, Cambodia expressed that the announcement was "acknowledged with disappointment" and reaffirmed its position that Thailand was responsible for the escalation of hostilities, asserting that Cambodian actions had been in self-defense.

-On 9 August 2025, at approximately 10:00 a.m., three Thai soldiers were injured when a landmine detonated during a patrol in the contested border zone while installing barbed wire in Kantharalak District, Sisaket Province.
+On 9 August 2025, at approximately 10:00 am, three Thai soldiers were injured when a landmine detonated during a patrol in the contested border zone while installing barbed wire in Kantharalak District, Sisaket Province.

-On 10 August 2025, during a press conference at Suranari Camp, Boonsin stated that Cambodian casualties in the conflict were approximately 3,000.
+On 10 August 2025, during a press conference at Fort Suranari, Boonsin stated that Cambodian casualties in the conflict were approximately 3,000.
 He also claimed that Cambodia was using drones to "deliberately find coordinates of hospitals and they have weapons that can reach them."
-Boonsin added that Thai forces were stationed 30 meters from Ta Krabey and asserted, "The temple is ours, and we must take it back."

-On the same day, a Royal Thai Navy (RTN) soldier died after a weapon misfired during routine checks while he was deployed in the border area of Surin Province.
+Boonsin added that Thai forces were stationed 30 meters from Prasat Ta Khwai and asserted, "The temple is ours, and we must take it back."
+On the same day, a Royal Thai Navy (RTN) soldier, Acting Sub-Lieutenant Phattharawut Rattanawong, died after a weapon misfired during routine checks while he was deployed in the border area of Surin Province.

-On 11 August 2025, Cambodia's Ministry of National Defence condemned remarks made by Boonsin regarding his plan to seize Ta Krabey Temple and the closure of Ta Moan Thom Temple, which lie within Cambodian territory.
+On 11 August 2025, Cambodia's Ministry of National Defence condemned remarks made by Boonsin regarding his plan to seize Prasat Ta Khwai and the closure of Prasat Ta Muen Thom, which lie within disputed territory.
 The ministry described the statements as a clear violation of the ceasefire agreement and evidence of a deliberate attempt to instigate conflict and premeditated military action against Cambodia.
-The ministry’s spokesperson called on the international community involved in monitoring the ceasefire to urge Thailand to respect the agreement, emphasizing that border disputes should be resolved through technical mechanisms and international law rather than armed force.
+The ministry's spokesperson called on the international community involved in monitoring the ceasefire to urge Thailand to respect the agreement, emphasizing that border disputes should be resolved through technical mechanisms and international law rather than armed force.
 On 12 August 2025, Thai sources reported that civilians who had been evacuated from border areas on the Thai side began returning to their homes following a period with no reported fighting.
 Authorities also urged residents to report any unexploded ordnance for proper disposal.
-On the same day, a Thai soldier patrolling the Ta Moan Thom area was injured by a landmine.
+On the same day, a Thai soldier patrolling the Ta Muen Thom area was injured by a landmine.

 On 13 August 2025, Cambodia's Ministry of National Defence confirmed that Thai paramilitary forces and border police had erected barbed wire and placed tires in Banteay Meanchey Province, actions which were viewed as violations of the ceasefire agreement.
 On 19 August 2025, the Royal Thai Army (RTA) recovered a mobile phone at Phu Makhuea, allegedly belonging to a Cambodian soldier, which reportedly contained images of Cambodian soldiers planting PMN-2 landmines.